 Top Tips

-- Defrost the Meati: Defrosting the Meati first is important.
-If you go straight from freezer to frying, the texture might change, so make sure to defrost in the fridge overnight for best results.
+- Defrost the Meati: It's important to defrost the Meati first.
+If you go straight from the freezer to frying, the texture might change, so make sure to defrost in the fridge overnight for best results.

 - Coat the Meati: While you can always add the sauce as a dressing, I love coating the Meati with the Gochujang sauce for a richer taste.